nguyenchiencong/nguyenchiencong.github.io/_pages/game.md

 F, a friend since childhood, worked as an architect until now; her latest project was a museum in Da Nang.
 Now she is drawing architectural designs for the game.

 Dawn has taught herself Python, GDScript, and Godot with help from a few AIs.
-She's now discovering the project codebase and soon will be handling the lighting of the scenes in the game.
+Now, she's learning about shaders.

-Jane is drawing the sceneries and objects with Krita and Aseprite, and designing other assets.
+Jane is drawing beautiful trees with Krita and Aseprite, and designing other assets.

 Now, I'm working on refining the assets for the first few chapters.
 I have a lot of fun playing with shaders to make the game more lively.
-I still have to work on the game's story, which is equivalent to writing a new book.
+I will resume writing the next few chapters in a few weeks.

 We are drawing assets and characters for the first chapters of the game.